Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 End time 08.41

-Description Followed the western bank of the Cam as far as Baits Bite Lock, Milton.
-Then crossed over to the estern bank and walked into Fen Ditton and hence into work.
-A nice, gentle walk, starting off in dark for the first ten minutes.
+Description This walk followed the western bank of the Cam as far as Baits Bite Lock, Milton before crossing over to the eastern bank.
+It was a nice, gentle walk, starting off in dark for the first ten minutes.
 I managed to jog the last couple of hundred yards to the office door, which felt like a nice way to finish the walk.

 Pack Heavy.
 All the ususal stuff plus the two barbells and fresh clothes.